 Birthdays, holidays, graduations, interviews—the list of momentous occasions that gifts go along with is huge.
 After the party and presents, there's just one more thing your child needs to address: thank you notes.
 A healthy show of gratitude is a good way to put a smile on someone’s face, and there’s something extra special about handwritten notes.
 Show your child how to put his best foot forward and make a good impression with an old-fashioned “thank you"!

-- What are you his future plans?
+What are his future plans?
 Urge him to update his family or friends on his upcoming adventures, especially if he's writing the thank you note for a graduation gift.

-- Now, it’s time for him to write the final draft, using the scratch paper as a guide.
-Here is an example of the format.
+Now, it’s time for him to write the final draft, using the scratch paper as a guide.

 If he'd like, he can also include a small photo of himself inside the card.
 Make it a school photo or professional graduation photo if you have them available.
 Your child's growing up fast, and a photo makes a great memento to remember him at that age!